mayajanvier/S2S_weather/README.md

 # Repository organisation
 ## Preparing the data
 The `parameter` folder contains the WeatherBench2 paths to the files we used in this study.
+The `obs` folder contains static data useful for our study, from ERA5.

 The `processings` folder contains codes to download (`download_weatherbench2.py`), format (`format_data.py`) and pre-process this data (`dataset.py`).
 Follow the instructions in the README file in the folder before running any experiments.
 For DRUnet, the [Month Lead Agg] is performed by the WeatherYearEnsembleDataset, while the [General Agg] by the WeatherYearEnsembleDataset.